EmanuelAdler/docker-can-sender-receiver/README.md

 **Key Steps:**
 - **Checkout Code:** Retrieves the latest code from the repository.
-- **Set up QEMU:** Prepares the environment for cross-platform Docker builds.
 - **Set up Docker Buildx:** Initializes Docker Buildx for advanced build capabilities.
 - **Log in to Docker Hub:** Authenticates to Docker Hub using credentials stored in repository secrets (`DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`).
 - **Build and Push Docker Image:** Builds the Docker image and pushes it to Docker Hub with appropriate tags:
   - `latest` for the `main` and `develop` branches.
   - The specific Git reference name (e.g., branch name or tag).

-**Note:** Replace `yourdockerhubusername/yourimagename` with your actual Docker Hub username and desired image name.

-## Troubleshooting Tips

-- **Permissions Issues:** Ensure that all necessary secrets (e.g., `GH_PAT`, `DOCKERHUB_USERNAME`, `DOCKERHUB_TOKEN`) are correctly configured in your repository settings.
-- **Workflow Failures:** Review the logs provided by GitHub Actions to identify and address any errors.
-Common issues include syntax errors in workflow files or missing dependencies.
-- **Docker Build Problems:** Verify that your `Dockerfile` and `docker-compose.yml` are correctly configured and that all necessary files are included in the build context.

 ## Communication Test
 Send a message via CAN: